 Personally, I think there’s huge value to be had in having a co-branded Marriott card simply for the free night award on your account anniversary.

-Take the Marriott Bonvoy Boundless Card from Chase, which has a $95 annual fee.
-A vast majority of Marriott properties retail for over $95 per night, especially after factoring in taxes and fees.
-Being able to pay a low $95 annual fee and getting a free night is a no brainer, in my opinion.
+Take the Marriott Bonvoy Business Card from Amex, for example, which has a $125 annual fee.
+A vast majority of Marriott properties retail for more than that per night, especially after factoring in taxes and fees.
+Being able to pay a low annual fee and getting a free night is a no brainer, in my opinion.

 Marriott free night award FAQs